Formal Verification of Multi-Paxos for Distributed Consensus: Preliminaries

-\end{itemize} The most commonly used quorum system $\mathcal{Q}$ takes any majority of acceptors as an element in $\mathcal{Q}$.

 Basic Paxos solves the problem of single-value consensus.
-It defines predicate $\phi$ as \begin{myeqn} \phi(v) == \exists Q \in \mathcal{Q} : \forall a \in Q : \exists b \in \mathcal{B} : sent("2b", b, v, a) \end{myeqn} where $\mathcal{B}$ is the set of proposal numbers, also called ballot numbers, which is any set that can be strictly totally ordered. $sent("2b", b, v, a)$ means that a message of type $"2b"$ with ballot number $b$ and value $v$ was sent by acceptor $a$ (to some set of processes).
-An acceptor votes by sending such a message.
+It defines predicate $Chosen$ as \begin{myeqn} Chosen(v) == \E Q \in \mathcal{Q} : \A a \in Q : \E b \in \mathcal{B} : sent("2b", a, b, v) \end{myeqn} where $\mathcal{B}$ is the set of proposal numbers, also called ballot numbers, which is any set that can be totally ordered. $sent("2b", a, b, v)$ means that a message of type $\textsf{2b}$ with ballot number $b$ and value $v$ was sent by acceptor $a$.
+An acceptor votes (for value $v$) by sending such a message.